exercism/problem-specifications/CONTRIBUTING.md

 1. Put the name of the exercise in the subject line of the commit.
    E.g. `hamming: Add test case for strands of unequal length`
+1. The subject line should be a one-sentence summary, and should not include the word *and* (explicitly or implied).
+1. Any extra detail should be provided in the body of the PR.
 1. Don't submit unrelated changes in the same pull request.
 1. If you had a bit of churn in the process of getting the change right, squash your commits.